SAP-archive/teched2020-developer-keynote/README.md

 ## Description

-The Developer Keynote session is designed to show how developers of different background, using different tools, technologies and languages can come together and contribute collectively towards an extension to an SAP S/4HANA Cloud system, using SAP Cloud Platform and services & runtimes upon it.
+The Developer Keynote session is designed to show how developers of different backgrounds, using different tools, technologies and languages can come together and contribute collectively towards an extension to an SAP S/4HANA Cloud system, using SAP Cloud Platform and services & runtimes upon it.

 You can find out more about the back story for this keynote in the blog post [SAP TechEd Developer Keynote DK100 - The Story](https://blogs.sap.com/2020/11/19/sap-teched-developer-keynote-dk100-the-story/).